tagdtm/delta_plot_generator/README.md

 ## Troubleshooting
 Sometimes, you can face to error such that "error: Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/".
 Once you install "C++ Desktop development", this error should disappear.

+You may get an error if you use png.
+In this case, try to convert them to jpg, then it should work.